Esri/application-boilerplate-3x-js/README.md

+# Application Boilerplate

-# Application Boilerplate: An ArcGIS API for JavaScript 4 Starter Application
+An ArcGIS API for JavaScript 4 Starter Application.

-The Application Boilerplate is a starter application for building applications with the ArcGIS API for JavaScript version 4.x.
+This starter application is for building ArcGIS Online configurable applications with the ArcGIS API for JavaScript version 4.x.
+We hope it helps :)

 ## Features